R-Tuning: Instructing Large Language Models to Say `I Don't Know': Experimental Results

 \subsection{Single-task Experiments}

 We first conduct single-task experiments on ParaRel and MMLU datasets.
 The results are shown in Figure~\ref{fig:r-tuning-single} and Table~\ref{Unsure-Single}.
 Firstly, we observe that {\ModelName} significantly outperforms other baselines by a large margin in terms of accuracy on the questions it is willing to answer, compared with others that simply answer all the questions.
 The results first demonstrate the effectiveness of the refusal-aware answering ability.
-We also conclude that {\ModelName} answers more questions within its parametric knowledge during pre-training, which is reflected by the high accuracy of {\pretrainW}.
+We also conclude that {\ModelName} answers more questions within its parametric knowledge during pre-training, which is reflected by the high accuracy of {\pretrainW} (pre-trained model evaluated on {\ModelName}'s willingly answered questions).
 Overall, it is observed from Table~\ref{Unsure-Single} that {\ModelName} outperforms {\vanillaFT} in terms of the AP score, demonstrating the benefits of only answering the questions that align with the model's parametric knowledge with high confidence.
-In addition, we find that larger models achieve more improvement compared with over baseline as the gap of the AP score becomes larger, indicating good scalability of {\ModelName}.
-For example, {\ModelName} of 13B performs significantly better than {\vanillaFT} on out-of-domain ParaRel and in-domain MMLU.
-In addition, the AP score of {\ModelName} grows steadily when the model size becomes larger, while the AP score of {\vanillaFT} drops in ParaRel (OOD) and MMLU (ID).
+In addition, we find that larger models achieve more improvement compared with baselines as the gap of the AP score becomes larger, indicating good scalability of {\ModelName}.
+The AP score of {\ModelName} grows steadily when the model size becomes larger, while the AP score of {\vanillaFT} drops in ParaRel (OOD) and MMLU (ID).
 This comparison shows that {\vanillaFT} may suffer from confidence miscalibration problems while {\ModelName} is more well-calibrated in terms of confidence.
 By combining the prediction confidence and certainty confidence to evaluate the output, {\ModelName} is more reliable when making predictions.